 Setting Goals for April 2015

 March flew by, so I am glad I kept my goals simple!
 Besides this fun sewing project, the kids and I did, happily spend quite a bit of time outside.
 A couple of the kids made some sewing projects for the same contest, which I will be sharing later this week.
-My photography site is partially finished, but not quite.
-That’s going to have to be carried over into April.
+I partially finished my photography site, but not quite.
+I’ll continue to work on it in April.
 We did make some fun memories, including by making this doll!
 Anna decided in March that she is not a baby any more, but a girl – yet another reminder that my kids are growing up!

 What did March look like in your home?